 5. Washington, D.C.

 If Washington is good enough for the president, it’s good enough for you.
 Your house may not be as white, but it will be nice, thanks to the strong housing market.
+And because of the diverse job market, Washington D.C. is one of the best cities for young professionals.
 With one of the country’s highest percentage of educated young professionals, you and your smarty-pants partner will fit right in.

 4. Chicago, Illinois